salonikalsekar/carousel/README.md

-# Carousel slider developed using CSS, HTML and Javascript
+# Carousel slider developed using CSS3, HTML5 and Javascript